Partial-Label Learning with a Reject Option: Related Work

-Imperfect, missing, or wrongly labeled data often renders the application of supervised methods challenging and requires special care.
-Weakly supervised learning tackles this setting and encompasses a variety of problem formulations, for example, semi-supervised learning~\citep{HadyS13,EngelenH20}, learning with noisy labels~\citep{Bylander94,NatarajanDRT13}, complementary label learning~\citep{IshidaNMS19,FengK000S20}, and PLL, which we target at.
-The first PLL approaches establish common supervised learning frameworks in the partial-label context: \citet{grandvalet2002logistic} proposes a logistic regression formulation; \citet{JinG02} propose an expectation-maximization strategy; \citet{HullermeierB06} propose a $k$-nearest-neighbors method; \citet{NguyenC08} propose an extension of support-vector machines; and \citet{CourST11} introduce a partial-label loss formulation allowing for the use of any supervised learning method.
-However, these approaches (1) cannot model the relevance of candidate labels in the labeling process or (2) are not robust to non-uniform noise.
-We consider (1) and (2) to be the key challenges of PLL.
-While the lack of knowledge about (1) contributes to epistemic uncertainty, (2) contributes to aleatoric uncertainty.
+The early PLL approaches transfer common supervised learning frameworks to the PLL context: \citet{grandvalet2002logistic} proposes a logistic regression formulation, \citet{JinG02} propose an expectation-maximization strategy, \citet{HullermeierB06} propose a $k$-nearest-neighbors method, \citet{NguyenC08} propose an extension of support-vector machines, and \citet{CourST11} introduce an average loss formulation allowing for the use of any supervised method.
+However, these approaches (i) cannot model the relevance of candidate labels in the labeling process or (ii) are not robust to non-uniform noise in the candidate sets.
+We emphasize that (i) and (ii) stem from two different sources of uncertainty: (i) arises from the lack of knowledge about the candidate label relevancies of the PLL model (epistemic uncertainty) and (ii) arises from the random label noise in the candidate sets and is inherent to the PLL problem (aleatoric uncertainty).